gena-tokarev/podolog/README.md

 ## Launch configuration

 Business details and the hero asset path are centralized in `src/config/site.ts`.
-All public URLs are configured in `.env`; `.env.example` is the template to copy on a new machine.
+`.env.example` defines the complete environment contract.
+Keep real values in the ignored `.env.local` and `.env.prod` profiles, then copy the profile being used to `.env`.

 - `NEXT_PUBLIC_SITE_URL`: canonical production origin, without a trailing slash
 - `NEXT_PUBLIC_BOOKSY_URL`: public Booksy booking URL